MarcoPolo/marcopolo.github.io/content/code/2021-05-10-declarative-dev-environments.md

 reproducible.
 If you clone my project you should be running the exact same tools as me.

+Just like you have explicit dependencies on libraries you use in your program, a declarative dev environment lets you define your tooling dependencies (e.g. which version of Node, Yarn, or your specific cross compiler toolchain).

 ## How I setup my declarative dev environments

 To accomplish this I use [Nix] with [Nix Flakes] and [direnv].
 There are three